No. 17 San Diego State beats Stanford for first time, 74-62

 The Aztecs (3-0) never trailed to improve to 1-4 in the series.

+”We play pretty hard against anybody we play,” San Diego State coach Brian Dutcher said. ”I told them that we’re on a really hard five-game stretch – BYU at home, Stanford at home and then three in Maui.
+Let’s see how we do, if we’re ready for that kind of challenge.”

-Lamont Butler had 11 points and six assists and Keshad Johnson added 11 points for San Diego State.
+Lamont Butler had 11 points and six assists and Keshad Johnson added 11 points for the Aztecs.

 Stanford closed the half on a 6-0 spurt to cut it to 41-30.
 The Cardinal later had a 10-2 run to get within six with 10:10 remaining, but the Aztecs answered with a 16-6 surge to put it out of reach.